swcarpentry/DEPRECATED-bc/git/novice/02-collab.md

 $ git init
 ```

-Our local repository still contains the files `mars.txt` that we wrote earlier,
+Our local repository still contains our earlier work on `mars.txt`,
 but the remote repository on GitHub doesn't contain any files yet:

 FIXME: diagram